zowe/docs-site/docs/user-guide/install-zos.md

      - `ZOWE_ZOSMF_PATH`: The path where z/OSMF is installed.
 Defaults to `/usr/lpp/zosmf/lib/defaults/servers/zosmfServer`
      - `ZOWE_JAVA_HOME`:  The path where 64 bit Java 8 or later is installed.
 Defaults to `/usr/lpp/java/J8.0_64`
-     - `ZOWE_EXPLORER_HOST`: The IP address of where the explorer servers are launched from.
+     - `ZOWE_EXPLORER_HOST`: The hostname of where the explorer servers are launched from.
 Defaults to running `hostname -c`

     When you run the install script for the first time, the script attempts to locate environment variables.
 The install script creates a files named `.zowe_profile` that resides in the current user's home directory and adds lines that specify the values of the environment variables to the file.
 The next time you run the install script, it uses the same values in this file.

     Each time you run the install script, it retrieves environment variable settings in the following ways.
 	  - When the `.zowe-profile` file exists in the home diretory, the install script uses the values in this file to set the environment variables.
-	  - When the `.zowe-profile` file does not exist, the install script detects if the `.profile` file exists in the home directory.
-If yes, the install script uses the values in this file to set the environment variables.
+	  - When the `.zowe-profile` file does not exist, the install script checks if the `.profile` file exists in the home directory.
+If it does exist, the install script uses the values in this file to set the environment variables.

     You can create, edit, or delete the `.zowe_profile` file (as needed) before each install to set the variables to the values that you want.
-We recommend that you *do not* add commands to the `.zowe_profile` file, with exception to the export command and to specify shell variable assignments.
+We recommend that you *do not* add commands to the `.zowe_profile` file, with the exception of the `export` command and shell variable assignments.

      **Note**: If you wish to set the environment variables for all users, add the lines to assign the variables and their values to the file `/etc/.profile`.